isabella232/siliconsalon.info/_pages/salon2.md

 ## Presentations

-The first two-thirds of the Silicon Salon featured [presentations](/salon2/presentations/) by experts in the silicon, hardware, software, and cryptography fields, including Bunnie Studios, Foundation Devices, Proxy, Tropic Square, and the team behind Validated Lightning Signer.
+The first two-thirds of the Silicon Salon featured [presentations](/salon2/presentations/) by experts in the silicon, hardware, software, and cryptography fields, including Bunnie Studios, Cramium Labs, Foundation, Proxy, and the team behind Validated Lightning Signer.
 There were also question & answer sessions after each presentation.

 <figure class="third">
 	<a href="https://www.siliconsalon.info/salon2/presentations/"><img src="/assets/silicon-salon-2/presentations/silicon-salon-presentation.jpg"></a>